ES

 If your loved one has to take frequent unexplained trips to the hospital or has broken bones from a fall or other incident, it may be a sign of abuse.
 Bedsores are preventable with proper care and attention.
 If a resident suffers from bedsores, malnutrition, or other unexplained injuries, the nursing home may be neglecting its residents.

-Be on the lookout for malnutrition by paying attention to your loved one’s health.
-If he or she appears weaker than usual, with pale or severely wrinkled skin and flaky lips, it may be malnutrition.
+Pay attention to your loved one’s health to look for malnutrition.
+It may be malnutrition if he or she appears weaker than usual, with pale or severely wrinkled skin and flaky lips.

 DETECT SEXUAL ABUSE